 So, you’ve decided to venture into the world of professional contracting!
 You are not alone.
-Professional contracting continues to grow rapidly worldwide, with Covid-19 accelerating existing trends.
+Professional contracting continues to grow rapidly worldwide, with remote working norms accelerating existing trends.
 In Ireland, contracting has long been commonplace in the tech, engineering, and pharmaceutical sectors.
-However we are now also seeing increasing roles in the finance, education, healthcare and…Read More
+However we’ve also experienced significant growth in finance, education, healthcare and many…Read More

 The “Stay and Spend” scheme allows you to claim an additional tax credit of up to €125, by giving you 20% back on certain accommodation, food and drink costs.
 Learn more…

 With many people experiencing reduced leisure time since the onset of Covid-19, we’ve seen a notable increase in the number of contractors undertaking online training and development, and other courses to make use of time to upskill or brush up on different topics.
 Much of this type of activity is eligible for tax relief.

 Here’s another great benefit of contracting!
 Under Revenue’s rules, all contractors can claim a €500 tax free non-cash bonus each year.

 In order to facilitate this, Fenero has partnered with One4All, so that all Fenero Contractors can easily avail of Revenue’s Small Benefit Exemption Scheme.

 Are you moving to Ireland or within Ireland to take up a contract role?
 Did you know that you may be entitled to tax relief on some of the costs associated with your relocation?

 Here’s my Top Tips on using tax relief to reduce some of the costs for contractors when relocating!